-Women and young women are not the only beneficiaries of the project, which also aims to raise the awareness of the population as a whole in order to reinforce and support a joint vision of public life that can, in the long term, facilitate the emergence of a new economic and social force and for the country.
+Women and young women are not the only beneficiaries of the project, which also aims to raise awareness among the population as a whole in order to strengthen and support a joint vision of public life that can, in the long term, facilitate the emergence of a new economic and social force for the country.

-To achieve these objectives, the Australian Embassy in the Union of the Comoros and ECES plan to produce a radio drama about the journey of a young woman wishing to become a member of Parliament.
-This series, which will be broadcasted in 2017 and 2018 at the national level, will tell the story of her early involvement in political life until the election results, illustrating the pitfalls and challenges to overcome, the lessons learned, and the experiences of this journey.
+To achieve these goals, the Australian Embassy in the Union of the Comoros and ECES oversaw the production of a radio-soap opera about the story of a young woman wanting to become a member of the parliament.
+This soap opera, which will be broadcast in 2017 and 2018 nationally, will tell the story, from the beginnings of its involvement in political life to the election results, illustrating the pitfalls and challenges to overcome as well as the lessons to be learned and the hopeful experiences of this journey.

 ECES strongly hopes that this project will make a lasting contribution to the inclusiveness of the Comorian electoral process, and is also honoured to have been selected by the Australian Cooperation for the implementation of this project.